Keeping your home safe while you're on holiday

 Life gets hectic in the lead up to your holiday.
 There’s a whole lot of packing and planning to be done and with all that, it’s easy to forget about keeping your house safe once you’re gone.
 Whether you’re tramping through one of New Zealand’s Great Walks or soaking up the sun beachside, you want to know that things will be the way you left them when you return.
 No need to worry.
 Here at Tower we’ve come up with an easy guide to ensuring your house is as secure as possible whilst you’re off doing the things you want to be doing.
 It's a good idea to sort contents insurance ahead of time too.

 Install an alarm

-With a burglar alarm fitted, you’ve already deterred countless potential crooks from breaking in.
-Be sure that your alarm is visible from the pavement – when a thief sees that tell-tale system from the streets, all but the most determined will move on to an easier target.
-After all, no burglar wants to get caught, and the risk of setting off a loud alarm for all and sundry to hear just isn’t worth the effort.
+With a burglar alarm fitted, you’ve already scared off potential criminals.
+Make sure that your alarm is visible from the footpath – that way when a thief spots it from the streets they’re much more likely to move on.
+After all, they won’t want to get caught and the risk of setting off a loud alarm just isn’t worth the effort.
 Modern alarms are typically linked to a security service, so when set off, help isn’t far away.
 You could also explore getting smart security cameras that you can monitor on your phone.
 These can start from $100, with battery powered options if you want the flexibility of taking them with you.